CACILTD/forecaster/user-guide/Data/Data.md

 - **Data Exporters:** Mechanisms to export data from the application.
 {% page-ref page="Data-Exporters.md" %}

-- **Data Rows & Columns:** Mechanisms to create derived columns and manipulate the imported rows and columns.
+- **Data Rows & Columns:** Mechanisms to create derived columns and manipulate the imported data rows and columns.
 {% page-ref page="Data-Rows-Columns.md" %}